Cosmetology Course Information

 III.
 Tools, equipment and implements (identification and usage).

 IV.
-Haircutting, hair tapering (clipper-cuts), razor cutting, hairstyling, curling, thermal waving, finger-waving, roller setting, pincurl placement, blow-drying, shampoos, scalp and hair treatments, conditioning, reconditioning, hair analysis, and care of hairpieces, wigs and wefts, tools, equipment and implements (indentification and usage) 140 40
+Haircutting, hair tapering (clipper-cuts), razor cutting, hairstyling, curling, thermal waving, finger-waving, roller setting, pincurl placement, blow-drying, shampoos, scalp and hair treatments, conditioning, reconditioning, hair analysis, and care of hairpieces, wigs and wefts, tools, equipment and implements (identification and usage) 140 440

-V. Hair straightening, hair relaxing, thermal hair straightening, blow-outs, permanents, hair coloring, tinting, bleaching and chemistry, tools, equipment and implements (indentification and usage) 185 392
+V. Hair straightening, hair relaxing, thermal hair straightening, blow-outs, permanents, hair coloring, tinting, bleaching and chemistry, tools, equipment and implements (identification and usage) 185 392

 VII.
-Manicuring, including nail enhancement, tools, equipment and implements (indentification and usage).
+Manicuring, including nail enhancement, tools, equipment and implements (identification and usage).
 10 25

 VIII.
 Anatomy and physiology of the hair, skin and nails and disorders of the hair, skin, scalp and nails.
 50 0